 Share your page in Insights

-In order to view your analysis from Insights in a Story Map, you will need to share your Insights page.
+In order to view your analysis from Insights in a story, you will need to share your Insights page.
 Shared pages can be viewed by members of your organization or the public, even if the viewer does not have an Insights license.
 The data on a shared page cannot be updated or analyzed, but the viewer can interact with cards, including making selections, zooming and panning on a map, and flipping the cards to view statistics.

 Before you share your page you should consider some of the following edits: